Surajv311/LearningMicroservices/README.md

 def health_check_root_endpoint():
     return {"Health check: main.py root server"}
 ```
+My current dir: `/Users/suraj/Desktop/projectsSimpl/fastapiproject/fapi/businessMicroservice`

-To run the main app server on a port 8001 command used in env terminal: `uvicorn main:app --port 8001 --reload`
+To run the app server on a port 8000 command used in env terminal: `uvicorn app:app --port 8000 --reload`
+Note in above case, the path where you execute the command and the file path are same.
+Assume you are in a different path and want to run the server, it can also be done (same I have done here for learning purposes in this repo);
-Similar changes in app.py and run the server on another port 8000: `uvicorn app:app --port 8000 --reload`
+To run the main app server on a port 8001 command used in env terminal: `uvicorn sampleService.main:app --port 8001 --reload`.
+You use `.` operator to give the path.

 As we see, the app is running up on a server we defined.